jullanggit/python-balatro-ai/README.md

 -   **Not a 1:1 Translation:** This project is a _Pythonic_ interpretation of Balatro's mechanics, not a direct Lua-to-Python port.
 -   **Bugs/Edge Cases:** While I strive for accuracy, there are likely many subtle differences from the actual game.
 -   **Seed Incompatibility:** Due to fundamental implementation differences, seeds are **not** compatible between this module and the original game.
+This is disappointing, but it would take much work to ensure compatibility, maybe work for a future date.

 ## Getting Started